writethedocs/www/docs/include/conf/speaking-tips.rst

 Questions
 ---------

-Please let us know if you have any more questions.
-Your questions will just lead to making this document better, so please `email us <mailto:support@writethedocs.org>`__ any questions.
+Please `let us know <mailto:support@writethedocs.org>`__ if you have any more questions.
+Your questions can help make this document better.